htr3n/loan-approval-portal/README.md

 ## Sidenotes

-File `WEB-INF/test.xml` is a Spring configuration used for testing only.
+* File `WEB-INF/test.xml` is used for testing only.
 It will inject some predefined data for the customer's input forms.
-For the final release, it should be disabled by commenting/removing the corresponding import statement in `WEB-INF/mvc-servlet.xml`.
+In the final release, it should be disabled by commenting/removing the corresponding import statement in `WEB-INF/mvc-servlet.xml`.

 For further testing and demonstration purposes, some special values are hard-coded in the Web services logics: